FActScore: Fine-grained Atomic Evaluation of Factual Precision in Long Form Text Generation: Estimating for Automatic Evaluation

 \subsubsection{Results}

-Figure~\ref{fig:new-lms-ranking} shows the ranking between 13 subjects provided by two variants of the estimator with the best \Fone\ and the best ER.
-Scores from two metrics are largely correlated, having a Pearson's $r$ of 0.99.
+Figure~\ref{fig:new-lms-ranking} shows the ranking between 13 subjects provided by the two best variants of our estimator whose scores are largely correlated, e.g., having a Pearson's $r$ of 0.99.
 This evaluation allows a better understanding of these models, including: \begin{itemize}[leftmargin=12pt]\itemsep -.2em \item All LMs are substantially less factual than humans.
-This is in contrast to prior work that claims LMs approach human performance, even for complex tasks~\citep{ding2022gpt,nori2023capabilities,lee2023benefits}, even though the task of writing biographies is fairly easy. \item GPT-4 and ChatGPT are comparable in factual precision.
-However, GPT-4 abstains from responding less (12\% vs. 16\%) and generates significantly more facts (61 vs. 37 per response). \item GPT-4 and ChatGPT are significantly more factual than public models. \item Within the same family of models that differ in sizes, there is a clear correlation between the model size and factual precision, e.g., Alpaca 65B > 13B > 7B, and Vicuna 13B > 7B. \item Alpaca and Vicuna achieve performance that is very close to each other within the same size of models, likely because they share the base LM (LLAMA) and training data (outputs from ChatGPT).
-Nonetheless, Vicuna generates significantly more atomic facts than Alpaca does (51 vs. 17 per response).
+This is in contrast to prior work that claims LMs approach human performance, even for complex tasks~\citep{ding2022gpt,nori2023capabilities,lee2023benefits} even though the task of writing biographies is fairly easy. \item GPT-4 and ChatGPT are comparable in factual precision.
+However, as reported in Table~\ref{tab:new-lms-statistics}, GPT-4 abstains from responding less (12\% vs. 16\%) and generates significantly more facts (61 vs. 37 per response). \item GPT-4 and ChatGPT are significantly more factual than public models. \item Within the same family of models that differ in sizes, there is a clear correlation between the model size and factual precision, e.g., Alpaca 65B > 13B > 7B, and Vicuna 13B > 7B. \item Alpaca and Vicuna achieve performance that is very close to each other within the same size of models, possibly because they share the same base model and similar training data.
+Nonetheless, as shown in Table~\ref{tab:new-lms-statistics}, Vicuna generates significantly more atomic facts than Alpaca does (51 vs. 17 per response).
 Also, Alpaca never abstains from answering while Vicuna does. \item Within public models, there are large gaps in factual precision even when the model size is similar, e.g., within the 7B models, Alpaca and Vicuna ($\sim40\%$) are more factual than MPT-Chat ($30\%$) and StableLM ($17\%$).
-Possible factors include the choice of the base LM, the data, and the training recipe~\citep{hoffmann2022training}. \item As a random fun fact, Dolly 12B mentions Databricks 26 times, e.g., \texttt{``Zubaira Tukhugov is the founder and CEO of Databricks, a pioneer in the artificial intelligence ecosystem.''} (Zubaira Tukhugov is a mixed martial artist with no connection to Databricks.)
-This is possibly because the data manually created by Databricks on which Dolly 12B is trained includes much data about Databricks. \end{itemize}
+Possible factors include the choice of the base LM, the data, and the training recipe~\citep{hoffmann2022training}. \end{itemize}